guardian/dotcom-rendering/dotcom-rendering/README.md

 ### UI Design System

 [Source](https://theguardian.design) is the Guardian's design system.
-For detailed and up-to-date information on how to use it, see the [Source developer guide](https://guardian.github.io/source).
+For detailed and up-to-date information on how to use it, see the [Source guide](https://github.com/guardian/csnx/blob/main/docs/source/README.md).

 For a high-level overview of some of the key ideas behind the design of the Dotcom website, see [design.theguardian.com](https://design.theguardian.com/).
 This resource was made in 2018 and is not maintained so it <strong>should not be taken as authoritative</strong> on details, but most of it still applies and it gives a very quick and visual overview.
 It also provides an explanation of some journalism- or Guardian-specific terms that you might see in the codebase, like 'kicker' and 'standfirst'.